maximilian-sprengholz/a-long-view/README.md

 ```
 .
 ├── .gitignore
-├── CITATION.md
 ├── LICENSE.md
 ├── README.md
-├── requirements.txt
-├── bin                <- Compiled and external code, ignored by git (PG)
+├── bin                <- Compiled and external code
-│   └── external       <- Any external source code, ignored by git (RO)
+│   └── external       <- Any external source code
-├── config             <- Configuration files (HW)
-├── data               <- All project data, ignored by git
+├── data               <- All project data
-│   ├── processed      <- The final, canonical data sets for modeling.
-(PG)
+│   ├── processed      <- The final data set
-│   ├── raw            <- The original, immutable data dump.
-(RO)
+│   ├── raw            <- The original, immutable data dump
-│   └── temp           <- Intermediate data that has been transformed.
-(PG)
+│   └── temp           <- Intermediate data that has been transformed
-├── docs               <- Documentation notebook for users (HW)
+├── docs               <- Documentation
-│   ├── manuscript     <- Manuscript source, e.g., LaTeX, Markdown, etc. (HW)
-│   └── reports        <- Other project reports and notebooks (e.g. Jupyter, .Rmd) (HW)
+├── public             <- Published appendix (as page for repo)
 ├── results
-│   ├── figures        <- Figures for the manuscript or reports (PG)
+│   ├── figures        <- Figures for the manuscript / appendix
-│   └── output         <- Other output for the manuscript or reports (PG)
+│   └── output         <- Other output for the manuscript / appendix
-└── src                <- Source code for this project (HW)
+└── src                <- Source code (.do)

 ```
 Repository organization implemented with [cookiecutter](https://github.com/cookiecutter/cookiecutter) using the [good-enough-project template](good-enough-project).